publiclab/mapknitter/README.md

 ### Quick install

-We provide an install script for Codenvy's cloud service, which provides a developer workspace server that allows anyone to contribute to a project without installing software: https://Codenvy.io.
+We provide an install script for Codenvy's cloud service, which provides a free developer workspace server that allows anyone to contribute to a project without installing software: https://Codenvy.io.

 To use it:

 1. Create a personal account.
 2. Click `Create new workspace`.
-3. Select a new workspace with a Rails stack.
+3. Select a new workspace with a `Rails` stack.
-4. Under the `Commands` section, check off the box for the `run` command.
-5. Under the `Projects` section, add the URL of your forked version of mapknitter (`https://github.com/USERNAME/mapknitter.git`).
+4. Under the `Projects` section, add the URL of your forked version of mapknitter (`https://github.com/USERNAME/mapknitter.git`).
-6. Hit create.
+5. Hit create.
-7. It will open in the projects explorer - use the `bash` console at the bottom of the screen to `cd` into this project's directory.
+6. It will open in the projects explorer - use the `bash` console at the bottom of the screen to `cd` into this project's directory.
-8. Run the installation script.
+7. Run the installation script.
 The initial installation may take a bit.
 ```Bash
 $ source install_cloud.sh
 ```
-9. When you see it's complete, run the server:
+8. When you see it's complete, run the server:
 ```Bash
 $ rails server -b 0.0.0.0
 ```
-10. Hit the Play button located in the top menu bar.
+9. Hit the Play button located in the top menu bar.
-11. Open the Codenvy URL provided in the console to see MapKnitter booted up.
+10. Open the Codenvy URL provided in the console to see MapKnitter booted up.
 Great work!

 ### Installation video